joeroe/rzvr_poster/README.md

 <sup>1</sup> Centre for the Study of Early Agricultural Societies, University of Copenhagen
 <sup>2</sup> Department of Archaeology, Razi University

-This is the source repository for a poster on the preliminary results of the Razavar Valley Survey (2018), presented at the 2019 meeting of the British Association for Near Eastern Archaeology in Liverpool.
+This is the source repository for a poster on the preliminary results of the Razavar Valley Survey, undertaken jointly by the University of Copenhagen and Razi University in Summer 2018.
+The poster will be presented at the 2019 meeting of the British Association for Near Eastern Archaeology in Liverpool.

+The main figure is generated in R using the [rayshader](https://github.com/tylermorganwall/rayshader) package (see `R/rzvr3d.R`).
+The poster itself is formatted with plain HTML and CSS.

 ----